hack-ink/subalfred/doc/src/user/installation.md

 Choose any one of the methods below that best suit your needs.

 ## Pre-compiled Binaries
-Executable binaries are available for download on the [GitHub Releases page][releases].
+Executable binaries are available for download on the [GitHub Releases page].
 Download the binary for your platform (Windows, macOS, or Linux) and extract the archive.
 The archive contains an `subalfred` executable which you can run to build your books.